-- 6. Development proposals that avoid areas of current and future flood risk and which do not increase the risk of flooding elsewhere and where possible reduce flood risk, adopting the precautionary principle, will be supported. - 7.
+- Development will be supported proposals which adopts the precautionary principle, that avoids areas of current and future flood riskand, which, individually or cumulatively does not increase the risk of flooding elsewhere and where possible reduces flood risk, adopting the precautionary principle, will be supported. - 7.
 Where no reasonable site within Flood Zone 1 is available, allocations in Flood Zone 2 and Flood Zone 3 will be considered on a sequential basis. - 8.
-Where it is necessary to apply the Exception Test within the urban areas, the following factors will taken into account when considering if development has wider sustainability benefits to the community that outweigh flood risk: - a) there are exceptional and sustainable circumstances for locating the development within such areas, including the necessary re-use of brownfield sites; and - b) the risk can be fully mitigated by engineering and design measures. - 9.
-Where appropriate, further guidance on the application of the sequential and exception test will be set out in Local Development Documents. - 10.
-All new development should incorporate measures to reduce surface water run-off, and the implementation of Sustainable Urban Drainage Systems into all new development will be sought unless it can be demonstrated that such measures are not viable or technically feasible.
+Where it is necessary to apply the Exception Test within the urban areas, the following factors will be taken into account when considering if development has wider sustainability benefits to the community that outweigh flood risk: - a) there are exceptional and sustainable circumstances for locating the development within such areas, including the necessary re-use of brownfield sites; and - b) the risk can be fully mitigated by engineering and design measures. - Where appropriate, further guidance on the application of the sequential and Eexception Ttest will be set out in Local Development Documents. - 10.
+All new development should incorporate measures to reduce surface water run-off whilst managing surface water drainage in a sustainable manner., and the implementation of Sustainable Urban Drainage Systems should be incorporated into all new development will be sought unless it can be demonstrated that such measures are not viable or technically feasible.